zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 CL aims to mitigate CF, which occurs when data is learned sequentially instead of simultaneously.
 For example, if Tasks 1 through 3 from Figure 1 are learned simultaneously, we expect the model to perform well on all three tasks.

-However, if we naively learn the three tasks sequentially, starting with Task 1 and ending with Task 3, CF often occurs because each of the three tasks have different minima.
+However, if we naively learn the three tasks sequentially, starting with Task 1 and ending with Task 3, CF often occurs because the three tasks have different minima.
 This occurs because the weights learned for Task 1 are overridden as the model updates its parameters to optimise for Task 2.
 Similarly the parameters learned for Task 2 are overridden when we learn Task 3.
 If all tasks are presented simultaneously, there is a tug-of-war on the parameters, whereby the gradient from each task pulls the model toward a minimum that yields reasonable performance across all three tasks <d-cite key="raia_hadsell_embracing_2020"></d-cite>.

 Usually in CL, the model cannot access the data from previously seen tasks.
 One category of CL methods known as replay-based methods aims to tackle this by storing a subset of past examples shown during training.
 Typically, as the learner learns a task, examples from that task are stored in a replay buffer.
 The model then replays examples stored while learning new classes.